 When we envision a place, we think about it in terms of what it is today.
 Something that may not cross our minds as often is how it evolved to become that way and the generations of people contributing to those changes.
 The Bronx River exemplifies this.

 The Bronx River can be understood as a story of hope, revolving around the efforts of organizations such as the Bronx River Alliance, Youth Ministries for Peace and Justice, and Bronx residents to transform the area from urban decay to a green space for people to enjoy.
 But what was the Bronx River before this period of restoration?
 Every corner of America has been affected by colonialism, and the Bronx River is no different.
 It is, therefore, essential to understand the histories and traditions of the indigenous people of the Bronx River.
-In an interview, Rodrick Bell and Stephen DeVillo delve into these.
+In a celebration of Indigenous People’s Day, we’re bring to you an interview on the indigenous history of the Bronx River from Rodrick Bell and Stephen DeVillo.

 Rodrick Bell and Stephen DeVillo are both intimately involved in the Bronx River Alliance.
 Bell is the Recreation Coordinator, and he has been with the Alliance for five years.
 He lives along the East 180th street section and has been there his whole life.
 He is of Virginia Powhatan descent (South Eastern first contact indigenous people who have been on Eastern territory for over ~12,000 years), and he has made it his mission to communicate the culture of the people within his community as well as get a better grasp of nature.
 DeVillo was the Development Coordinator of the Alliance from 2006-2011.
 Also, a native Bronx resident, DeVillo, was shocked that his home block became a spot to canoe.
 He is fascinated by the amount of history that exists in small areas, including within the 23 mile stretch of the Bronx River.
 He has written a few books, including The Bronx River in History & Folklore.